Autosomal Recessive Cerebellar Ataxia–Pyramidal Signs–Nystagmus–Oculomotor Apraxia Syndrome

 4. Trouble starting eye movements (oculomotor apraxia).
 The head turns first, and the eyes follow late.
 Reading lines on a page or quickly looking between objects is slow.
 PubMed Central

-6. Weakness or stiffness in the legs (pyramidal signs).
+6. or stiffness in the legs (pyramidal signs).
 Legs feel tight or heavy.
 Reflexes are brisk, and doctors may see a Babinski sign.

 8. Falls and injuries.
 Poor balance leads to frequent falls, bruises, and fear of walking outdoors or on stairs.